 Looking for a mixed walk that you can take all day over and feel like you've "done a walk" but not gone too far, had lovely views and a suitable refreshment stop or two?
 This might be for you...

-For the sake of starting somewhere..... from the Stroud Canal at the Upper Lock Cafe in Stroud, head east up the valley.
+For the sake of starting somewhere..... from the Stroud Canal at the Lock Keepers Cafe in Stroud, also on hotc, head east up the valley.
 The path is easy to follow, apart from one small twist as follows: About 1km in you'll go through a tunnel, then turn right and up and over the canal and turn right to swap sides of the canal. not too tricky.

 Walk past the viaduct (cool graffiti in the arches), and follow the canal into the countryside to the Stroud Brewery Tap.
 Organic beer and Pizza (check on line if they are cooking, tends to be weekends only).
 After refreshment retrace your steps and cross over the canal at the first bridge and head up hill.
 Straight up!